 - In 2013 the prize was awarded to Alojz Keníž, Lucia Kosákóva, Xenia Liashuk and Katarína Koreňová for the translation of Anton Popovič’s Teória umeleckého prekladu (Theory of Literary Translation) from Slovak into English.

-(1) Translation from English into Brazilian Portuguese of Andrew Chesterman’s Memes of Translation by Monique Pfau, Adjunct Professor in the English Language and Literature Department, Federal University of Bahia, Brazil, and her team of graduate students (Fernanda da Silva Góis Costa, Marília Portela Pereira, Marília Santana, Nathalia Borges Azevedo and Simone Maia Evangelista Salles)
+(1) Translation from English into Brazilian Portuguese of Andrew Chesterman’s Memes of Translation by Monique Pfau, Federal University of Bahia, and her team of graduate students (Fernanda da Silva Góis Costa, Marília Portela Pereira, Marília Santana, Nathalia Borges Azevedo and Simone Maia Evangelista Salles).

-(2) Translation from German into Greek of Katharina Reiß & Hans J. Vermeer’s monograph entitled Grundlegung einer allgemeinen Translationstheorie by Asst.
-Professor Olaf Immanuel Seel, Department of Foreign Languages, Translation and Interpreting, Ionian University, Greece
+(2) Translation from German into Greek of Katharina Reiß & Hans J. Vermeer’s Grundlegung einer allgemeinen Translationstheorie by Olaf Immanuel Seel, Ionian University.